LucasMW/mongaComp/README.txt

-program reads from standard input and outputs to a.ll, then calls clang to generate a binary named a.out Usage example:
+program reads from standard input and outputs to a.ll, then calls clang to generate a binary named a.out Usage examples:

 cat test/helloWorld.monga | ./comp
 ./a.out

+cat test/test6.monga | ./comp
+./a.out -c

+Usage Description:
+<string input> | ./comp [options] [clangOptions]

+clangOptions list will be redirected to clang

-the program accepts some arguments:
+the program accepts some options:

 ./comp -noBin
 won't call clang to generate a.out